-a. frequency of outside audits,

-b. prior audit findings,
+- b. prior audit findings,

-c. type of Contract,
+- c. type of Contract,

-d. dollar amount of contract,
+- d. dollar amount of contract,

-e. internal control structure of subcontractor,
+- e. internal control structure of subcontractor,

-f. abnormal frequency of personnel turnover,
+- f. abnormal frequency of personnel turnover,

-g. length of time as a subcontractor,
+- g. length of time as a subcontractor,

-h. history of marginal performance,
+- h. history of marginal performance,

-i. has not conformed to conditions of previous contracts.
+- i. has not conformed to conditions of previous contracts.

 3. Review of subcontractor's relevant cost information when contract is renewed.

 The State Auditor's Office conducts the periodic independent audit of the waiver program as required by the single audit act.